How It Started

 In August 2020, DES launched All-In Clark County and achieved its first milestone in 2021, when the County Commission approved the All-In Sustainability and Climate Action Plan for County Operations.
 In developing a plan to make its internal operations more sustainable, Clark County led by example.

-From there, the All-In stakeholders updated and released the Regional Greenhouse Gas Emissions Inventor (December 2021), followed by the Climate Vulnerability Assessment (September 2022).
 These two documents serve as the foundational documents of the All-In Clark County Community Sustainability and Climate Action Plan, adopted in April 2023.

 the Future

 Clark County’s Department of Environment and Sustainability continues to guide the All-in initiative with stakeholders and community leaders.
-Next steps in 2023 and beyond include implementation of the All-In plan initiatives.
+Next steps in 2024 and beyond include implementation of the All-In plan initiatives.